matrix-org/matrix-spec-proposals/specification/modules/instant_messaging.rst

    ..
 TODO-spec
      Sorting by user_id certainly isn't ideal, as IDs at the start of the alphabet will end up dominating room names: they will all be called "Arathorn and 15 others".
+Furthermore - user_ids are not necessarily ASCII, which means we need to either specify a collation order, or specify how to choose one.

      Ideally we might sort by the time when the user was first invited to, or first joined the room.
 But we don't have this information.

 #.
 If the room has no ``m.room.name`` or ``m.room.canonical_alias`` events, and
    it has no active members other than the current user, the there are no